entigolabs/entigo-infralib-agent/README.md

 ### bootstrap

-Creates the required AWS resources and a codepipeline for executing the agent.
+Creates the required cloud resources and pipelines for executing the agent run and update commands.
 If the pipeline already exists, the agent image version will be updated if needed and a new execution of the run command will be started.
+For AWS, CodePipeline is used, for GCloud, Cloud Run Jobs are used.

 OPTIONS:
 * logging - logging level (debug | info | warn | error) (default: **info**) [$LOGGING]